What's the deal with Marvel's Eternals? Everything you need to know as the first trailer lands

 The movie will reunite Harington and Madden, who played Jon Snow and Robb Stark in Game of Thrones.

 "It never crossed my mind to be in a Marvel movie.
-I guess that I thought that boat had sailed, and it was an absolute shock," Salma Hayek said of getting cast, in a May 2021 interview with Variety.
-She also told the publication. she was one of the first people they cast for the movie.
+I guess that I thought that boat had sailed, and it was an absolute shock," Salma Hayek said in a May 2021 interview with Variety.
+She also told the publication that she was one of the first ones cast for the movie.

 In December 2019, Nanjiani revealed the fruits of his training -- and the intense regime required to maintain it -- to play swordsman Kingo in some super-buff Instagram shots.
-In March 2020, he used that new physique to pose as Wolverine (replacing Hugh Jackman) and other iconic movie characters for a Men's Health photoshoot.
+(He famously used that new physique to pose as Wolverine (replacing Hugh Jackman) and other iconic movie characters for a Men's Health March 2020 photoshoot.)

 "I would not have been able to do this if I didn't have a full year with the best trainers and nutritionists paid for by the biggest studio in the world," he wrote in his original Instagram caption.
 "I'm glad I look like this, but I also understand why I never did before.
 It would have been impossible without these resources and time."

-It'll also have two major firsts for the MCU: Brian Tyree Henry, from Godzilla vs Kong, plays Phastos -- the first openly gay superhero in the MCU, and Lauren Ridloff, whom you might know as Connie in The Walking Dead, will be the MCU's first deaf superhero.
+Eternals will offer two major firsts for the MCU: Brian Tyree Henry, from Godzilla vs Kong, plays Phastos -- the first openly gay superhero in the MCU.
+And Lauren Ridloff, whom you might know as Connie in The Walking Dead, will be the MCU's first deaf superhero.
 Her character, Makkari, is male in the comics.

 But what even is an Eternal, you ask?
-You may've already met one: Thanos.
-The big, purple mass murderer was center stage in Avengers: Infinity War and took on a whole bunch of heroes in Endgame -- his temporarily successful attempt to end overpopulation by wiping out half of the galaxy is apparently the reason for the Eternals reuniting in the MCU.
+You've already met one: Thanos.
+The big, purple mass murderer was center stage in Avengers: Infinity War and took on a whole bunch of heroes in Endgame.
+His temporary success in ending overpopulation by wiping out half of the galaxy is apparently the reason for the Eternals reuniting in the MCU.

 Like Captain Marvel and Guardians of the Galaxy, this movie focuses on Marvel's cosmic comic characters.